gloceansh/dotfiles/README.md

 ### Color Scheme

-The main color scheme of my setup is [Rosé Pine](https://rosepinetheme.com/), a minimal yet elegant theme that is easy on the eyes.
-I have included matching wallpapers in the `assets/` directory.
+The color scheme is [Rosé Pine](https://rosepinetheme.com/) for dark mode and Rosé Pine Dawn for light mode.
+The setup automatically follows the macOS system appearance, switching themes triggers `switch-theme.sh` via [dark-notify](https://github.com/cormacrelf/dark-notify), which updates Sketchybar, Starship, Fish, and JankyBorders.
+The rest changes the theme by itself.

 ### Sketchybar Weather